Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/all-my-websites-have-changed/index.md

 Let's be honest here.
 The number of emails I get on those custom addresses is NOT high enough to warrant a paid subscription to keep those email addresses alive.
 As you see, it's not even high enough to make me keep the address in the first place :p
 {{% /remark %}}

+{{% update %}}
+THIS IS TIAMO FROM THE FUTURE (2025).
+After even more changes, I've found a way to get my custom email addresses back, while forwarding them all to a single unified endpoint.
+I simply discovered some new (free/simpler) methods to do this + I started paying for another service that could support this as an unexpected bonus.
+In the end, having a custom email address _does_ radiate more professionalism, and is sometimes even required for something like an e-commerce system.
+FUTURE TIAMO OUT.
+{{% /update %}}

 ### Be more mindful about updates!

 In the past, I updated the websites a bit willy-nilly.
 Because they only needed to be "correct" when I actually, manually, built and updated them.